 Compound tenses

-In Spanish the compound tenses are formed by the auxiliar verb haber (to have) combined with the participle (participio) of the verb involved.
+In Spanish the compound tenses are formed by the auxiliary verb haber (to have) combined with the participle (participio) of the verb involved.
 Below an explanation on the usage per tense.

 Present perfect Pretérito perfecto